nathhB/nbsm/README.md

 *nbsm* is a tiny single header C99 library for bulding finite state machines.
 It comes with a built-in JSON support to load state machines from JSON files generated with the [nbsm editor]().
 You can see a video of the editor [here](https://www.youtube.com/watch?v=f7_d8UYtxwI&ab_channel=NathanBIAGINI).

+*Disclaimer* : the nbsm editor is a WIP.

 ## How to use

 You can look at the [test suite](https://github.com/nathhB/nbsm/blob/main/tests/suite.c) for examples on how to use the *nbsm*'s API but here is a quick overview.